GrosSacASac/JavaScript-Set-Up/js/ai/qlearn/readme.md

 ### Set of state and actions

-The library expects as input a reduced set of state and action as a String.
-Create a value that is minimal, sorted and canonical.
-When the set of actions are always the same omit it.
-Two situation where the possible actions are the same, and the observed state is the same, should have the same set of state and actions.
+The library expects as input a reduced set of state and actions as a String.
+Create a value that is canonical (For example: When the set of actions are always the same omit actions).
+Two situations where the possible actions are the same, and the observed state is the same, should result to the same set of state and actions.
 Short is `stateActions`

 ### actions